 OSLO - THE COLD BEAUTY

 While for some, winter would not be the first choice of season to visit Oslo, we were impressed with how the city perfectly works (and is actually booming) even during winter.
-We were lucky enough to visit during a weekend where it snowed all day long and we can guarantee you that it did not bother us.
-On the contrary, it definitely enhanced the beauty of this city which is framed by mountains and the sea while also highlighting the colourful architecture of buildings at some streets.
+We were lucky to visit during a weekend where it snowed all day long and we can guarantee you that it did not bother us.
+On the contrary, it definitely enhanced the beauty of this city framed by mountains and the sea while also highlighting the colourful architecture of buildings at some streets.

 HISTORY - FROM KRISTIANiA TO OSLO

 Though there are many evidences of the presence of Vikings in the Oslo fjord (a long narrow inlet formation in the southeast of Norway), the story of Oslo officially begins in 1049 with Norway's Christian Era, when King Harald Hardråde (Hard-Ruler) ordered the building of a cathedral (and a corresponding bishopric) in the city.

 However, it was not before King Haakon V decided to reside permanently in Oslo in 1299 that it became the capital city of the country.
 At this moment, he commanded the start of the construction of the famous Akershus Fortress as the Royal residence.
 Unfortunately for Oslo, as there was an alliance between Norway and Denmark, Copenhagen became the monarch residing city while Oslo had more of a provincial administrative center role.